HatchApps/xavier-help/resilience.md

 ---

 # Resilience
-The Resilience section of Xavier is dedicated to ensuring that you have all the insights you need to understand where your clients strengths lie, or where they might be at risk.
+The Resilience section of Dext Precision is dedicated to ensuring that you have all the insights you need to understand where your clients strengths lie, or where they might be at risk.
 This should give you the confidence to have have the right conversations with your clients.